 Tachyon MCP: A Spec-Forward Java Runtime for the MCP Ecosystem

-MCP is becoming the REST of the AI era — the universal interface between agents and the tools they use.
+Model Context Protocol (MCP) is the REST API of the AI era — the universal interface between agents and the tools they use.
 The protocol is also evolving fast: new drafts, experimental features, and Specification Enhancement Proposals (SEPs) are landing regularly.
 For teams building on the JVM, keeping up means staying close to the spec.

 The Java ecosystem already has good options, and they stack in layers.
 At the base, the official MCP Java SDK is a clean protocol library you can embed anywhere.
 On top of it, Spring AI MCP gives you a full server integrated with the Spring ecosystem, and the Quarkus team has built a polished MCP extension for the Quarkus stack.
 Each is the right tool in its context.